dshanske/syndication-links/readme.txt

 1. It supports adding rel-syndication links to your posts, indicating where a syndicated copy is.
 2. It adds CSS that will, if the class 'social-icon' is attached to a link, it will display the appropriate one if available.
 This allows the setup to be extended very easily.
+You can use this with a WordPress menu to create some social icons.

 == Future Plans ==